axem-solutions/dem/docs/commands.md

 Create a new Development Environment.

 1. First you need to select the tool types.
-2. Assign the required tool images for every selected types.
+2. Assign the required tool images for the selected types.

+---

 ## `dem rename DEV_ENV_NAME NEW_DEV_ENV_NAME`